 Ready to make a change?

-Other Treatment Components For Pregnant Women
+Other Addiction Treatment Components For Pregnant Women

 Near the end of inpatient treatment, it’s important that pregnant women have a plan in place, both for continued care for their health and pregnancy and for recovery.
 Addiction often leads to relapse for those newly in recovery.
 Much of inpatient treatment helps individuals prepare the skills and tools necessary to confront relapse if and when it happens.

-Find Addiction Treatment For Pregnant Women
+Ohio Drug Rehab For Pregnant Women

 - American Society on Addiction Medicine — Public Policy Statement on Women, Alcohol and Other Drugs, and Pregnancy